akka/akka-http/docs/src/main/paradox/common/encoding.md

 The support is not enabled automatically, but must be explicitly requested.
 For enabling message encoding/decoding with @ref[Routing DSL](../routing-dsl/index.md) see the @ref[CodingDirectives](../routing-dsl/directives/coding-directives/index.md).

+Usually, it suffices to surround routes that should support response encoding by the @ref[encodeResponse](../routing-dsl/directives/coding-directives/encodeResponse.md) directive, and routes that should support request decoding by the @ref[decodeRequest](../routing-dsl/directives/coding-directives/decodeRequest.md) directive.
+Those directives will automatically and transparently enable support for encodings and negotiating which encoding to use out of the default encodings supported.
+The set of predefined @apidoc[MediaTypes$] contains a hint whether content of a given media type would benefit from compression.

 ## Client side

 There is currently no high-level or automatic support for decoding responses on the client-side.